bmc-toolbox/gin-go-metrics/README.md

+# gin-go-metrics

-# gin-go-metrics - [gin-gonic/gin](https://github.com/gin-gonic/gin) middleware to gather and store metrics using [rcrowley/go-metrics](https://github.com/rcrowley/go-metrics)
+gin-go-metrics is [gin-gonic/gin](https://github.com/gin-gonic/gin) middleware to gather and store metrics using [rcrowley/go-metrics](https://github.com/rcrowley/go-metrics)

 ## How to use